SnathanP/louish-resume-website/content/en/authors/admin/_index.md

 highlight_name: true
 ---

 Hello world!
-Freshly graduated from EPITA, I just not wanted to create and enhanced solutions to answer company needs, I wanted to see beyond the code, how it will become part of the daily life of a company, for its consumers, for its customers and how it was brought to them.
+Graduated from EPITA in 2021, I was able to travel into different companies, ecosystem, tech stacks and really find my way: Creating and enhancing solutions to answer company needs, I want to see beyond the code, how it will become part of the daily life of a company, for its consumers, for its customers and how it was brought to them.

 As an engineer, the why is central to my approach and enriches myself with a lot of experiences and contexts but also allows me to re-think the needs and processes at its origin.